BLavery/SAMD21-M0-Mini/README.md

 But we have the arduino bootloader.
 Dragging a .dfu isn't available, but bossac, the serial transfer utility, is hidden away inside our Arduino IDE package.
 We can manually use that to flash the CircuitPython.
 We just need the ".bin" version of firmware not the usual ".dfu" format.

 Reference:  https://learn.adafruit.com/welcome-to-circuitpython/non-uf2-installation
 Don't believe the advice that you need to install bossac.
 We already have it!
-(Somewhere!)
+(Somewhere in the Arduino files!)
-And here is where I got the .bin image:  https://github.com/adafruit/circuitpython/releases/tag/3.1.1
+And here is where I fetched the .bin image from:  https://github.com/adafruit/circuitpython/releases/tag/3.1.1

 I have Linux Mint.
 Here is how I flashed:
 Double-click Reset.